 Pick your wall and avoid direct coupling

-Whenever possible, place the best soundbars on an interior wall or a wall that doesn’t share vertical structure with neighbors.
-If the only option is a shared wall, keep the soundbar and any subwoofer off that wall’s surface — don’t mount the sub on or against a party wall.
-In real-world tests, moving a sub 6–12 in (15–30 cm) away from a corner often cuts low-frequency boundary gain noticeably — a placement tip that applies universally across the best soundbars and subwoofer combinations available today.
+Whenever possible, place your soundbar against an interior wall rather than one shared with neighbors.
+If a shared wall is the only option, keep both the soundbar and any subwoofer off that surface — avoid mounting the sub against a party wall.
+In real-world tests, moving a subwoofer just 15–30 cm away from a corner often cuts low-frequency boundary gain noticeably.

 Decouple the gear from structures